dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/Parsers/README.md

 a proof that, if their inputs are Valid(), then their result is Valid().
 Checking validity statically could help design parsers that do even less checks at run-time, but it has not been developed in this library.

-This library also offers a dual type to parser, named Displayer, which is `(Result, seq<character>) -> seq<character>`.
-It only defines the dual of the Concat parser combinator and proves the roundtrip to be the identity.
-Because Dafny does not offer compilable predicate to check that a datatype constructor is included in another one, writing combinators for this kind of parser dual is difficult.

 ## Relationship to JSON parsers

-The JSON parser is very specialized and the type of the parsers combinators it is using is actually a subset type.
+The JSON parser of the standard library is very specialized and the type of the parsers combinators it is using is actually a subset type.
 Subset types are known to be a source of proof brittleness, so this library design is not using subset types.
 That said, it is possible to create an adapter around a JSON parser to make it a parser of this library.